nazar-pc/ronion/spec.md

 Here is the list of things an application developer SHOULD consider in order to have secure and anonymous communication:
 * application MUST always use authenticated encryption
 * padding MUST always use random bytes and MUST NOT re-use the same random bytes again
-* initiator MUST use separate temporary keys for each node and each `[path_ID]` it communicates with and MUST never re-use the same keys for different nodes or different `[path_ID]` again
+* initiator MUST use separate temporary keys for each node and each `[path_id]` it communicates with and MUST never re-use the same keys for different nodes or different `[path_id]` again
-* application on any node MIGHT want to send fake packets, apply custom delays between sending packets and forward packets from independent `[path_ID]` in different order than they have come to the node in order to confuse an observer
+* application on any node MIGHT want to send fake packets, apply custom delays between sending packets and forward packets from independent `[path_id]` in different order than they have come to the node in order to confuse an observer